Australian Survivor: Heroes V Villains

-The tenth season of Australian Survivor, also known as Australian Survivor: Heroes V Villains, is an Australian television series based on the international reality game show franchise Survivor, which commenced airing on 30 January 2023.
+Australian Survivor: Heroes V Villains is the tenth season of Australian Survivor, which premiered on Network 10 on 30 January 2023 and is based on the international reality competition franchise Survivor.
 In this season, based on the twentieth American series and carrying the same sub-title, new and returning players were divided into two tribes of Heroes and Villains.
+Liz Parnov was named the winner of the season, defeating Gerry Geltch and Matt Sharp in a 7–0–0 vote.

 The season was filmed in Upolu, Samoa, marking the third time Australian Survivor had filmed there (the first being in 2016 and the second being in 2017).

 Contestants

 The 24 contestants, which consist of 13 new contestants and 11 returnees from previous seasons, were divided into two tribes Heroes and Villains.
 The new contestants were divided based on how they see themselves playing the game, while the returnees were divided based on their previous style of game play.
+The cast includes news anchor Anjali Rao, author Benjamin Law, AFL footballer David Zaharakis, Olympic pole vaulter Liz Parnov and actress Sharni Vinson.

+Future appearances

+In 2025, George Mladenov and Shonee Bowtell competed on Australian Survivor: Australia V The World.

+Outside of Survivor, George Mladenov appeared on Dogs Behaving (Very) Badly and competed on The Amazing Race Australia 7 in 2023 with his sister Pam.
+In 2024, Nina Twine competed on and won the USA Network show The Anonymous.
+In 2025, Mladenov competed on Deal or No Deal.